 - You leave the University

-Most importantly, you should not hesitate to contact UIS to help us better understand how we can provide outstanding IT services in your support, and to accomplish our campus Mission.
+Most importantly, you should not hesitate to contact ITS to help us better understand how we can provide outstanding IT services in your support, and to accomplish our campus Mission.

 SSU offers an emergency notification service called Emergency/SSU Alert.
 This is provided to keep you informed in the event of an emergency or any University closure.
 Notifications can be received in a variety of forms including phone call, text message, and email message.
 To receive emergency notifications from this service you must register through MySSU.

 To ensure that you receive SSU Alerts you will need to Whitelist your notifications so they are not sent to your Junk Email folder within Microsoft Outlook.
-You can access instructions to complete this task from the following link - GetRave Safe Recipient Instructions.
+You can access instructions to complete this task from the following link - GetRave Safe Recipient Instructions (PDF).